The Tax Revolution will be Digitised

 The UK tax system is undergoing a digital revolution, with far-reaching consequences for businesses, landlords and taxpayers.

-The government wants it to be fully digital, but not before 2020 at least, with businesses and landlords having to file their accounts online once a quarter.
-The reforms do not attempt to simplify the tax system; only the way it is administered.
+The government wants it to be fully digital, with businesses and landlords having to file their accounts online once a quarter.
+The exact timetable for this to happen for all taxes remains unclear, and the reforms will not attempt to simplify the tax system; only the way it is administered.

 Individual taxpayers with straightforward tax affairs will no longer have to file an annual tax return, but will instead have to confirm their income details in an online Personal Tax Account pre-populated by the tax office from information it has gathered from third parties, such as banks, employers and other government departments.

-A summary of the key changes for businesses and landlords can be read below.
+A summary of the key proposed changes for businesses and landlords can be read below.
+The situation remains fluid, as many of the detailed rules and necessary software are yet to be made available.

 Bishop Fleming can advise you on the best and most cost-effective way to meet the challenge ahead to make your life easier.
 For landlords and small businesses we will have a mobile app that enables digital recording and automated population of the quarterly updates.

 For VAT registered businesses, our Accounting Solutions package reduces the administrative burden of quarterly reporting.

 Not before April 2019 for VAT and not before at least April 2020 for other taxes, businesses and landlords with an annual income above the VAT threshold will be enrolled into keeping digital accounting records using software, apps and spreadsheets, and will have to file quarterly figures with HMRC.

 Some taxpayers will be exempt, such as charities, community amateur sports clubs (CASCs); and taxpayers who can’t use digital equipment due to disability, age or remoteness of location.